ezrosent/frawk/info/reference.md

   replaced with their lowercase counterparts; other characters are unchanged.
 * `toupper(s)`: Returns a copy of `s` where all lowercase ASCII characters are replaced with their uppercase counterparts; other characters are unchanged.
+* `exit [code]`: Exits the current process with the given code. `exit` attempts to flush any open file buffers.
+For parallel scripts, other worker threads have inputs cut off.
+Once those threads exit their main loop the process exits with the given exit code.
+This means that scripts with long loop iterations may not exit immediately. `exit` can be called with and without parentheses.

 # Other Functions